 Harness the cloud

 Cloud migration brings a number of new network-monitoring challenges to the table that can be difficult to address with conventional tools.
 With Datadog Network Performance Monitoring, you get the visibility and insights you need to diagnose cloud provider outages, optimize your traffic costs, and monitor the health of all your first- and third-party endpoints—and the communication between them—from a single pane of glass.
 Get started by setting up NPM today.
-Or if you’re new to Datadog, sign up for a to get started.
+Or if you’re new to Datadog, sign up for a 14-day free trial to get started.